 Deliverables with practicable outcomes

 Deliverables are agreed in consultation with the client based on project needs.
 They might typically include:

 An analytic report, structured around the key concerns identified.

 A presentation which further clarifies the results of the analysis (either delivered online or in person).

 The practicability of the outcomes depends in large part on the nature of the project.
 However, the benefits of targeted insight through data analysis are potentially wide-ranging.
-It can be used to reliably inform positive change-making in:
+It can be used to reliably inform forward steps or positive change-making in:

 GUIDELINES ON SERVICE USE